Facebook

 The century-old barn remains a majestic site on the fair grounds and welcomes hundreds of thousands of visitors each year during the annual county fair, held in late July.

-For the eight year, the Round Barn will host an agricultural education exhibit featured inside the famous Tonsfeldt Round Barn at the Plymouth County Fair.
+The Round Barn is the permanent home of an educational agriculture exhibit during the Plymouth County Fair.
 The exhibit is hosted by the Le Mars Area Chamber of Commerce Agriculture Committee, with assistance from the FFA chapters from high schools within the county.

 The annual exhibit showcases the economic importance of Plymouth County agriculture and uses various "hands-on" interactive displays to make the exhibit educational and enjoyable.
 The exhibit features enlarged, often times, life-size photographs of everyday life of agriculture.
 Through the "Did You Know…?" posters, visitors learn of interesting facts, statistics, and trivia relating to local agriculture.